ora0600/confluent-cdc-workshop/terraform/aws/dataprocessingREADME.md

 ```

 Now we try Flink Actions.
 We will mask the email in all_contacts:
-Go to data portal and choose all_contacts data product first.
+Go to data portal, choose the correct environment `cdc-workshop-xxxx` and then choose `all_contacts` data product.
 On the left side you see Action button, choose it.
-Enter the fields and confirm.
+Click `Mask Fields` and Enter the fields and `confirm and run`.
 ![FLINK Actions](img/flink_action.png)

 A new topic was created: `all_contacts_mask`